Because all of US are in this together, DHC has created 63 affordable rental units in Davidson—so far.

 - Verify all rental history

-DHC serves individuals and families who earn 80% or less of AMI or $67,350 for a family of four.
-Most of the residents in our rental homes earn less than 50% AMI or $42,100 for a family of four.
+DHC serves individuals and families who earn 80% or less of Area Median Income (AMI) or $75,350 for a family of four.
+Most of the residents in our rental homes earn less than 50% AMI or $47,100 for a family of four.

 The majority of our renters are employed locally, such as, Davidson College, North Harbor Club, Carrburritos, Brickhouse Tavern, and the construction industry.
 Some receive disability and some are retired.
 All people residing in our rental units pay rents established by HUD, based on incomes that are no more than 80% AMI.
 Our waiting list for rentals averages 70 people.